 That’s exactly what Jared thinks spiders could do to him ^

 Everyone has a difference tolerance to insects.
 As a host…well, there’s not much I can do.
 I also don’t believe in killing spiders.
 I let them on their way because (and this sounds corny) but spiders are living things.
 For the most part, they’re completely harmless.
 If they don’t have a problem with me – I don’t have a problem with them.
-That’s the same philosophy I used to survived high school.
+That’s the same philosophy I used to survive high school.

 Spiders are not a big deal.
 We did have a mud dauber invasion last summer, that was terrible.
 I have hosted guests from France, Sweden, Hawaii, Japan, Korea, China, Latin America, Australia…pretty much every continent on Earth…any way, it doesn’t matter where you’re from, mud daubers are DEADLY looking and that’s universal.